 The biggest problem in learning piano for adult learners is time constraint.
 It takes lots of practice and patience to learn a new instrument, but most adult students simply are not able to allocate enough time to practice because they are busy with school, work or other commitments.
 Furthermore, adult learners are usually more self-conscious and they try hard to avoid mistakes when playing by tensing up and this results in stiff fingers and a bad tone.
 Although they might be able to understand theory and instructions better then children, they might end up feeling frustrated with their practice because they expect themselves to learn a new section/technique as fast as they understand music theory.
 What most adult students need to do is to relax, because tensing the muscles to gear themselves to a task will only decrease control, not increase it.
-They must learn to learn from mistakes and not to tense up to avoid mistakes, so there should be room allowed for mistakes.
+They must allow themselves to make mistakes and to learn from their mistakes, instead of tensing up to avoid mistakes.
 And, of course, they must practice more.
+The reason why some young children is able to learn so fast is because they like repetition and they don’t mind playing the same kiddy song over and over again.
+This is one thing that adults need to learn from children – not to be afraid or embarrassed of starting from the easy (kiddy) stuff and to do it over and over again.
 The advantage that adult students have over children is that they are more self-motivated.
 So, with lots of practice, patience and a lot of passion in music, it is not difficult for an adult to succeed in learning piano.

 If I can finish my university module in 1 year, I should be able to ‘finish’ learning piano in 1 year.